jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `keyboardShouldPersistTaps`

+Define the behavior of the keyboard when having inputs inside the modal.

-If you have any inputs inside the children props and you want to manage how to dismiss the keyboard.
+If you have any inputs inside your cont and you want to manage how to dismiss the keyboard.
 See [`react-native` documentation](https://facebook.github.io/react-native/docs/scrollview#keyboardshouldpersisttaps) for more informations.

 | Type                               | Required | Default  |
 | ---------------------------------- | -------- | -------- |